Picture of Alex Cordova

 Note: If you haven’t installed WP RSS Aggregator yet, you can do so by quickly navigating to the WordPress Plugins directory and searching for it or installing it directly from your dashboard.
 Once that is done, you can continue the process.

-To get started, go to the WordPress dashboard and navigate to RSS Aggregator > Feed Sources > Add New.
-Now set a name for the feed (so you can identify it) and copy its address in the Feed Source Details > URL field:
+To get started, go to the WordPress dashboard and navigate to Aggregator > Sources, then click on Add a new source.
+Now enter the URL of the feed you want to import in the Details > Source Link field:

 Set The Post Type & Update Strategy